ANC heavyweight to be arrested for corruption

 Hlongwa is expected to make his first appearance at the Palm Ridge specialised commercial crimes court.

-Hlongwa yesterday sounded shocked when he heard that he had to appear in court on Tuesday.
+Hlongwa yesterday sounded shocked when he heard that he has to appear in court on Tuesday.

 “I have kids who always ask me questions and even in streets people keep on saying, this one is corrupt.
 I am really sad and tired of this.
 Justice delayed is justice denied.
 I need to protect my kids from this as it is not good for them.
 I said what I have said, and it is what it is,” said Hlongwa.

-He said he was currently not employed and was volunteering at the ANC OR Tambo School of Leadership as he stressed how this matter of the R1.2–billion was “really frustrating” him.
+He said he was currently not employed and was volunteering at the ANC OR Tambo School of Leadership as he stressed how this matter of the R1.2–billion was “really frustrating”him.

 Sunday World has it on good authority that the charges are related to the case in which a string of his former subordinates face corruption charges.